mola73/NEED-FOR-SASQUATCH-/README.md

 The group also used Github to share the modifications each would make to the code, keeping track of them through branches and ensuring it is possible to go back to previous versions in case code changes broke the project.

+Each member’s duties
+Muhammad: The team leader who worked on the team organization and planning.
+He also had the role of implementing Runaway Mode, introducing notifications in the game, organizing code files to avoid coupling, and monitoring version control to keep game code updates up to date.
+David: Leading back-end developer who implemented the functionalities of Dash Mode and the menu.
+Also, the one responsible for finding the soundtracks for the game.
+He also took responsibility for helping with debugging in both Destruction and Runaway mode.
+Mateus: The main designer who worked on the graphical elements of the game, such as obstacles like holes and vehicles, as well as both player and oncoming enemy cars.
+He also worked on documentation and the reports.
+He took responsibility for the implementation of the destruction mode.
+It is also essential to report that as they progressed into development, the members' duties became more intertwined, particularly regarding programming, as they worked on applying the finishing touches to the game.
+While those were the focus of each member, they each worked on something else as well, mainly to help the other two with whatever was necessary for that stage of development, such as David helping with debugging or Muhammad dealing with the project's repository.

 Total progress
 	Each mode was successfully implemented and was made playable.